Prashant-S29/Resume/README.md

 ## Projects

+### **[BetterSox](https://bettersox.vercel.app)** - Search engine to find opensource projects | (under-dev)

+- BetterSox helps you find best open source projects from github in natural languages.
+- Its reduces the friction points of new open source contributors by finding the best matching repositories.

 ### **[Wosh](https://www.woshvalut.xyz)** (Like [Doppler](https://www.doppler.com) but with less feautres) | (ongoing)

 - Building a local first, pure zero knowledge architecture based secret manager to simplify secret management and sharing.
 - Build on top of web based cryptography and 7 layers of hierarchical encryption.
 - Aimed to be a simpler and free alternative of Dropper for medium and large developer teams.